ramsesgtz42/microservice/README.md

    c. the line should look like subprocess.run(["python", "emailsend.py", emailGoesHere])

+   d.
+After sending the email, the microservice will write a confirmation message to "confirm.txt", you must add a line to your app that reads the confirm message from confirm.txt

 3. If using Node.JS:

    a.
 You must add these lines to your main app script: